 Javid Dharas (’22)

 Javid Dharas is a 2L from Vancouver, British Columbia.
 On campus, he is active with the Harvard Cyberlaw Clinic and the Harvard Law Review.
 Before coming to law school, Javid served as a special assistant for foreign and trade policy to the Prime Minister of Canada, and as a senior policy advisor to Canada’s Minister of Innovation, Science and Economic Development.
 Drawing on this experience and time spent working with Canada’s Department of Foreign Affairs, Javid’s research interests include the intersection of national security and trade law with emerging technologies.
 Javid graduated from the University of Ottawa in 2014 with a B.A. in International Development and Globalization Studies.

 Executive Vice President

 Adira Levine is a 2L at Harvard Law School.
 Previously, she worked with the federal government as a consultant, including significant work in the national security space.
 She received a Master in Public Policy degree from the University of Cambridge as a Paul Mellon Fellow and a bachelor’s degree from Yale University.

-Vice President (Academics)
+Vice Presidents (Academics)